gabrielacepeda/wutang-name-generator/README.md

 ## How It's Made:

-**Tech used:** HTML, CSS, JavaScript, Node.js, Express and MongoDB
+**Tech used:** HTML, CSS, JavaScript, Node.js and Express

-By utilizing HTML, CSS, JavaScript, Node.js, Express and MongoDB, I was able to create a Wu-Tang Clan name generator.
+By utilizing HTML, CSS, JavaScript, Node.js and Express I was able to create a Wu-Tang Clan name generator.
 Simply answer the questions provided and a random name will be generated for you.

 ## Optimizations